-• Practical physiology is complimentary to the theoretical discussions in physiology.
+• Physiology is complimentary to the theoretical discussions in physiology.

-- Practical's allow the verification of physiological processes discussed in theory classes throughexperiments on living tissue, intact animals or normal human beings. - To Identify epithelial, connective tissue, muscular, nervous tissues Microscopically and the axial, appendicular bones. - Know about the bleeding time and clotting time. - Know to Record the heart rate, pulse rate, blood pressure. - Understand the WBC count and RBC count
+- Practicals allow the verification of physiological processes discussed in theory classesthrough experiments on living tissue, intact animals or normal human beings. - Identify Practical epithelial, connective tissue, muscular, and nervous tissues Microscopically and the axial, and appendicular bones. - Know about the bleeding time and clotting time. - Know to Record the heart rate, pulse rate, and blood pressure. - Understand the WBC count and RBC count.